blue-marble/gridpath/doc/source/functionality.rst

 It is not required to specify a capacity for all periods, i.e. a project can be operational in some periods but not in others with no restriction on the order and combination of periods.
+The user may specify a fixed O&M cost for specified-storage projects, but this cost will be a fixed number in the objective function and will therefore not affect any of the optimization decisions.

 Linear New-Build Storage
 ^^^^^^^^^^^^^^^^^^^^^^^^